rcgines/rcg-stemmer/readme.md

 4. Open Chrome browser and type the URL
     - http://localhost:8500/stemmer

-5. Select text file from the list and click on Process
+5. Select a text file from the list and click on the Process button